OctopusDeploy/docs/docs/deployments/azure/index.md

 ---
-title: Azure
+title: Microsoft Azure
-description: Octopus Deploy can help you perform repeatable and controlled deployments of your applications into Azure.
+description: Octopus Deploy can help you perform repeatable and controlled deployments of your applications into Microsoft Azure.
 position: 30
 hideInThisSectionHeader: true
 ---

-Octopus Deploy can help you perform repeatable and controlled deployments of your applications into Azure.
+Octopus Deploy can help you perform repeatable and controlled deployments of your applications into Microsoft Azure.

 Out-of-the-box, Octopus provides built-in steps to deploy to the following Azure products: